atouloupis/Masternodes/Welcome file.md

 > - 10 coin to accept.
 For now only one coin is available (Axel coin)
 > - State of the Masternode after the script ends
 > - Watchdog to check masternodes health
-> - Add the wallet in the same server to do on click deployement :
+> - Automatic cold wallet deploy  :
 > 	- Install wallet
 > 	- Create cold masternode
 > 	- Generate privkey